getgauge/documentation/plugins/html_report_plugin.md

 # HTML Report plugin

 Reports are generated using `html-report` plugin.
 By default html-report is added to the project.

-When the specs are executed, the html report is generated in `reports` directory.
+When the specs are executed, the html report is generated in `reports` directory in the project by default.

-There are two configurable properties added to the default.properties in the env directory.
+## Configuration
+The HTML report plugin can be configured by the properties set in the `env/default.properties` file in the project.

+The configurable properties are:

+#### *gauge_reports_dir*
-* The path to the gauge reports directory.
-Should be either relative to the project directory or an absolute path `gauge_reports_dir = reports`
+Specifies the path to the directory where the execution reports will be generated.
+Should be either relative to the project directory or an absolute path.
+By default it is set to `reports` directory in the project

+#### ***overwrite_reports***
-* Set as false if gauge reports should not be overwritten on each execution.
-A new time-stamped directory will be created on each execution.
+Set to `true` if the reports should be overwritten on each execution hence maintaining only the latest execution report.

-`overwrite_reports = true`
+If set to `false` then a new report will be generated on each execution in the reports directory in a nested time-stamped directory.

+Default value set is `true`